Introduction

 The PAT, once created, is a plain string.
 You can either export the environment variable GH_TOKEN set to this string, or provide it when Alire asks for it.

-There are two kinds of PATs on Github: classic and fine-grained.
+There are two kinds of PATs on GitHub: classic and fine-grained.
 The latter are in beta and not documented here yet.
 Follow these steps to create a classic PAT:

 1. On the main https://github.com page, after having logged in, click on your profile photo on the top-right corner.